Disney Store keys – what are they, why do people love them, and are they really worth getting up early to stand in line for?

 I once invited my parents to join me at the local Disney Store for a new Disney Store Key release and they both looked at me like I had two heads.
 “What’s a Disney Store Key?
 Is it a toy, a trophy, do you win it?”

 When I told them that it was just a plastic key that looks pretty, they quickly declined and stayed home with the kids while I shopped alone (and in peace).
-So win-win for me but it had me thinking of how to properly explain the Disney Store Keys to non-Disney fanatics.
+So a win-win for me but it had me thinking of how to properly explain the Disney Store Keys to non-Disney fanatics.

 Essentially, every Disney milestone is celebrated with a series of Disney merchandise; T-shirts, pins, Minnie Ears, and Disney Store Celebration Keys.
 Once upon a time, Keys came on a string and a tag that showcased what we were celebrating but recently they have mostly been in decorative boxes.
 Keys also used to be released once every few months but since COVID-19 started, Disney has been releasing Disney Store Keys a few times a month.